ibm-cloud-docs/power-iaas/configuring-private-subnet.md

 ### Adding an IP address in the reserved list
 {: #add-resrv-ip}

-To add an IP address into the reserved IP addess list, perform the following steps:
+To add an IP address into the reserved IP address list, perform the following steps:
 1. Open the [Subnets](https://cloud.ibm.com/power/subnets){: external} page in the IBM Cloud.
-2. From the list of subnets that you have created, click on the desired subnet for which you want to reserv the IP address.
+2. From the list of subnets that you have created, click the desired subnet for which you want to reserve the IP address.
-3. Click **Reserv IP**.
+3. Click **Reserve IP**.
 4. Enter your IP address in the **IP address** field.

-   Make sure the IP address that you want to reserv falls in the IP range that you have defined while provisioning the subnet.
+   Make sure the IP address that you want to reserve falls in the IP range that you have defined while provisioning the subnet.
    {: note}

-5. Provide a description of your reserved IP in the **Reserved IP description (optional)** field. -->
+5. Provide a description of your reserved IP in the **Reserved IP description (optional)** field.

 ## Networking considerations
 {: #networking-considerations}